Can Only Unicorns Be Innovative?

 Is Your Innovation Program A Failure Because It Didn’t Produce a Unicorn?

-I was at an innovation outpost event (innovation “outposts”, in their definition, are offices which companies who are not based in Silicon Valley have in Silicon Valley, so that they can breathe the heady, heady vapors of the innovation brewing out here) a few weeks ago where the presenter made a very interesting remark.
-That remark stayed with me, and now I seem to be hearing references to it over and over, with regards to the expected outcome of an enterprise innovation program, which I’ve blogged about before.
-I think that he made up the remark on the fly, during his talk, and at first I thought he might be just be being facetious, but as I hear more and more people use it, I’m thinking that may not be the case.
+I was at an innovation outpost event (innovation “outposts,” in their definition, are offices that companies who are not based in Silicon Valley have in Silicon Valley so that they can breathe the heady, heady vapors of the innovation brewing out here) a few weeks ago where the presenter made a very interesting remark.
+That remark stayed with me, and now I seem to be hearing references to it over and over with regard to the expected outcome of an enterprise innovation program, which I’ve blogged about before.
+I think that he made up the remark on the fly during his talk, and at first, I thought he might be just being facetious, but as I hear more and more people use it, I’m thinking that may not be the case.

 That remark was:

 It’s not innovation unless it’s a billion dollar business.

 He was referring, I thought jokingly, to the output of an internal innovation initiative.
 A billion-dollar business, otherwise known as a “unicorn,” is called that simply because it’s typically pretty rare, although if you read the startup news, it seems like there’s a new one born every minute, and they are being born faster and faster.
 Of the last few unicorns (the eCommerce site Jet.com among them), some made it to billion-dollar status within four months!
 But that’s the startup world.